-HISTORY / Tenuta di Argiano is one of the very oldest, if not the oldest, wine producers in the Montalcino region with a history of winegrowing dating back to the Middle Ages.
-The estate lies some 8 kilometres (5 miles) south-west of Montalcino, overlooking the Castello di Argiano which was built in 1482 and formed part of Tenuta di Argiano until the latter sold in 1979 to the Sesti family (see here).
+History: Tenuta di Argiano is among the oldest wine producers in the Montalcino region.
+Its history of winegrowing dates to the Renaissance.
+The estate overlooks its very near neighbour, the Castello di Argiano which was built in 1482 and formed part of Tenuta di Argiano until the latter sold it in 1979 to its current owners, the Sesti family (see here).
 Tenuta di Argiano’s horseshoe-shaped villa was built by a noble family from Siena in around 1570 to 1581 during the Renaissance.
 It has remained unaltered since.
 It has an avenue of cypress trees, a double-arched courtyard, and old underground cellars with vaulted ceilings.
-Once owned by the Counts of Lovatelli, the estate was rescued from bankruptcy in 1980 by marriage into the Cinzano family, when Noemi Marone Cinzano married Gelasio Gaetani d’Aragona Lovatelli.
-In 1992 Contessa Noemi Marone Cinzano bought Argiano outright, after her family’s firm Cinzano was sold to IDV.
-She appointed Sebastiano Rosa (nephew of Marchese Incisa della Rocchetta) as vineyard manager and Giacomo Tachis as winemaker.
+Once owned by the Counts of Lovatelli, the estate was rescued from bankruptcy in 1980 by marriage into the Cinzano family, when Contessa Noemi Marone Cinzano married Gelasio Gaetani d’Aragona Lovatelli.
+In 1992 Noemi Marone Cinzano bought Argiano outright, after her family’s firm, Cinzano, was sold to IDV.
+She appointed Sebastiano Rosa (nephew of Marchese Incisa della Rocchetta) as vineyard manager and Giacomo Tachis as consultant winemaker.

-WINEMAKING / 2010+ A move away from barrels to larger-sized oak vessels.
+Wunemaking: 2010+ A move away from barrels to larger-sized oak vessels.
+2016+ Fermenting in concrete.

-NON CONFUNDITUR / ‘Non Confunditur’ is a Latin term meaning, in modern parlance “don’t get confused”; in other words, don’t mistake this with the other wines from Argiano, this one being a mix of both Tuscan and French grapes rather than 100% Tuscan grapes (Brunello, Rosso di Montalcino) or 100% French grapes (Solengo).
+Non Confunditur: ‘Non Confunditur’ is a Latin term meaning, in modern parlance “don’t get confused”; in other words, don’t mistake this with the other wines from Argiano, this one being a mix of both Tuscan and French grapes rather than 100% Tuscan grapes (Brunello, Rosso di Montalcino) or 100% French grapes (Solengo).
 Each of the four different grape varieties that goes into the blend – Sangiovese, Cabernet Sauvignon, Merlot and Syrah – ferments in separate tanks.
-The wine is then blended and age in French oak (second usage rather than new) and larger wooden vats made of Slavonian oak.
+The wine is then blended and aged in French oak (second usage rather than new) and larger wooden vats made of Slavonian oak.